-Many Palestinians wounded in clashes as Israeli police enter Temple Mount
+Dozens of Palestinians wounded in clashes as Israeli police enter Temple Mount

-Jerusalem clashes: Many Palestinians wounded as Israeli police enter Temple Mount
+Jerusalem clashes: Dozens of Palestinians wounded as Israeli police enter Temple Mount

-Police entered the compound before dawn as thousands were gathered for morning prayers
+Medics said that at least 59 Palestinians have been wounded as thousands were gathered for morning prayers

 Clashes have broken out after Israeli police entered the Temple Mount holy site in Jerusalem, with medics saying at least 59 Palestinians have been wounded.